RasaHQ/breakoutbot/README.md

 ## Start Locally

 If you want to play around with this game locally you can clone this repository and setup Rasa.
-This project currently uses Rasa version 2.0.
+This project currently uses Rasa version 2.2.

 ```
 git clone git@github.com:RasaHQ/breakoutbot.git
-pip install rasa==2.0
+pip install rasa
 rasa train
 ```